MyMel2001/pluto-series-dl/README.md

 **A simple Python script to download entire TV series from Pluto TV using Streamlink.**

+## Disclaimer
+For personal archiving only.
+Respect Pluto TV's TOS — content is ad-supported and not for redistribution.

+## About

 This script lets you input any Pluto TV on-demand series URL (e.g., `https://pluto.tv/on-demand/series/the-twilight-zone`), scrapes all seasons and episodes using Playwright (handles dropdowns, tabs, and lazy loading), and downloads each episode with Streamlink.
-No tokens, no APIs—just pure scraping and streaming.
+No tokens, no APIs — just pure scraping and streaming.

 Works as of November 2025 for multi-season shows like *The Twilight Zone* (156 episodes across 5 seasons), *Jeopardy!*, *South Park*, *Star Trek*, etc. Episodes are saved as `.ts` files (MPEG-TS with embedded ads; post-process with FFmpeg if needed).

 ## Features
-- **User-Friendly**: Just paste a series URL when prompted—no manual config.
+- **User-Friendly**: Just paste a series URL when prompted — no manual config.
 - **Multi-Season Support**: Automatically detects and loops through season dropdowns, tabs, or elements with the "select" tag.
 - **Robust Scraping**: Uses Playwright to handle JavaScript-heavy pages, lazy loading, and dynamic content.
 - **Streamlink Integration**: Downloads high-quality HLS streams (best quality, retries on failure).
 - **Customizable**: Limits per season, headless mode, delay between downloads.
-- **Legal Note**: For personal archiving only.
-Respect Pluto TV's TOS—content is ad-supported and not for redistribution.

 ## Prerequisites
 1. Python 3.8+ (tested on 3.12).